Web Browsers and Preview

 In the Firefox Settings dialog, specify the Firefox browser profile to use for previewing output:

 Use these buttons to move the selected browser up or down in the list.
 The order of browsers is important for rendering external resources and previewing files with Web contents.

 Click this button to create a copy of the selected browser.

 In this section, specify the default IntelliJ IDEA browser that will be used by default for rendering external resources and previewing files with Web contents.
 This browser will be referred to as Default in the context menu when you choose from the main menu or from the context menuu of a file.

 Select the default browser from the list.
 The possible options are:

-Show browser popup in the editor
+Configure the browser icons popup in the editor

 In this area, configure whether you want IntelliJ IDEA to show a popup with enabled browsers in HTML, JSP, or XML files.
 This popup is used to preview the output of the current file.